 What better way to start your weekend than on your feet making strides to help your heart and improving your general health to live longer!
 Walk with a Doc is a walking program for everyone interested in taking steps for a healthier lifestyle.
 While you walk at your own pace, you’ll have the opportunity to have questions answered by local physicians.
 Walk with a Doc is full of diversity from the novice to regular walkers and every age and race!

-Walking every 3rd Saturday of the month at 8:30 AM (registration at 8:00 AM)
+Walks are held every 3rd Saturday of the month at 8:30 AM (registration at 8:00 AM)

 25820 S. Vermont Ave.

 For questions and information, contact Christina Correia at (323) 935-8050 ext.
 231